coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 a :token:`decl_notations` clause after the definition of the (co)inductive type or (co)recursive term (or after the definition of each of them in case of mutual definitions).
-Note that only syntax modifiers that do not require adding or changing a parsing rule are accepted.
+Note that only syntax modifiers that do not require adding or changing a :term:`parsing` rule are accepted.

    .. insertprodn decl_notations decl_notations